apache/arrow/docs/source/cpp/streaming_execution.rst

 ``source``
 ----------

-`source` operation can be considered as an entry point to create a streaming execution plan.
+A `source` operation can be considered as an entry point to create a streaming execution plan.
-A source node can be constructed as follows.
 :class:`arrow::compute::SourceNodeOptions` are used to create the ``source`` operation.
-The :class:`Schema` of the data passing through and a function to generate data ``arrow::AsyncGenerator<arrow::util::optional<cp::ExecBatch>>`` are required to create this option.
-Additionally, when using `source` operator, the data scanning operations like filter and project may need to be applied in a later part of the execution plan.
+The `source` operation is the most generic and flexible type of source currently available but it can be quite tricky to configure.
+To process data from files the scan operation is likely a simpler choice.
+The source node requires some kind of function that can be called to poll for more data.
+This function should take no arguments and should return an ``arrow::Future<std::shared_ptr<arrow::util::optional<arrow::RecordBatch>>>``.
+This function might be reading a file, iterating through an in memory structure, or receiving data from a network connection.
+The arrow library refers to these functions as `arrow::AsyncGenerator` and there are a number of utilities for working with these functions.
+For this example we use a vector of record batches that we've already stored in memory.
+In addition, the schema of the data must be known up front.
+Arrow's streaming execution engine must know the schema of the data at each stage of the execution graph before any processing has begun.
+This means we must supply the schema for a source node separately from the data itself.

-Struct to hold the data generator definition;
+Struct to hold the data generator definition:

 .. literalinclude:: ../../../cpp/examples/arrow/execution_plan_documentation_examples.cc
   :language: cpp